Eyschen Ministry: Education

-Towards the late 19th century, it appeared clear that the traditional education system in Luxembourg was no longer fit to serve the new society as it was since the Industrial Revolution.
+Towards the late 19th century, it appeared clear that the traditional education system in Luxembourg was no longer fit to serve the new society that had emerged from the Industrial Revolution.
 Economic developments brought forth new social and professional classes.
 A middle class of employees and civil servants emerged from the growth of state services and administration.
 Artisanship and trade were transformed by industrial and commercial progress.
 Through a far-reaching reform of the education system, Eyschen's government attempted to respond to these changes in society.
 Eyschen defended the idea of specialised schools: the Athénée de Luxembourg for those intending to later pursue university studies, an industrial school for those destined for a technical occupation, an agriculture school for farmers' sons, and a craftwork school for the sons of craftsmen.
 Particular attention was given to vocational education.

 The law of 1892 split off the industrial school from the Athénée and added to it a commercial section; the law of 1896 created an artisanal school.
 These efforts were accompanied by an increase in students attending secondary school under the Eyschen government: 875 in 1879-1880 compared to 2500 in 1919-1920.

 The government also tackled primary education through the Education Law of 1912.
 This abolished school fees, and made school mandatory for 7 years.
 Most controversially, it rolled back the Church's position in schools: teachers no longer needed a certificate of morality from their priest to be employed, and were no longer obliged to teach religious education.
 The law of 1912 was the subject of bitter arguments between the Left Bloc (socialists and liberals) and the clerical Right.